AlzPatz/yak2d/README.md

 ## What's next?

-Please see the [Documentation](https://alzpatz.github.io/yak2d-docs/) for additional information and also check out the [Demo Samples](https://github.com/AlzPatz/yak2d-samples)!
+Please see the [Documentation](https://alzpatz.github.io/yak2d-docs/) for more detailed usage information, tutorials and API description and also check out the [Demo Samples](https://github.com/AlzPatz/yak2d-samples)!

 ## Package Sources, Versions and CI